rotundasoftware/cartero/README.md

 ### The Asset Library

-With Cartero, you can keep all your assets in your application's **_Asset Library_** (except for assets that are just used by a particular page, which can be stored with that page's template - see below).
+Some assets are needed all over your application.
+With Cartero ou keep all of these commonly used assets in your application's **_Asset Library_**.
 Each subdirectory of your Asset Library defines a **_Bundle_** that may contain JavaScript files, stylesheets, templates, and images.
-Additionally, each bundle may contain a `bundle.json` file, which contains meta-data about that bundle, such as any dependencies on other bundles.
+Additionally, each bundle may have meta-data such as any dependencies on other bundles.
 Take the following example library:

 ```
 assetLibrary/